rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab01.md

     <br/>

--   In `Startup.cs` add the code below in the `ConfigureServices` function.
+-   In `Startup.cs` add the following code in the `ConfigureServices` function:
     ```C#
     services.AddSingleton<IStorage, MemoryStorage>();
     services.AddSingleton<UserState>();